cujojs/meld/docs/api.md

 Adds afterReturning advice to matching methods.
 The `afterReturningFunction` will be called after the matching method returns successfully (i.e. does not throw), and will receive the return value as its only argument.

+AfterReturning advice *cannot* modify the return value of advised functions.
+If you need to modify the return value, use [around advice](#meldaround).
+If afterReturning advice throws an exception, it will be propagated.

 **NOTE:** afterReturning advice *will not* be executed when the matching method throws.

 ```js